March 22, 2023

 What has worked so far, and what hasn't?
 How is the shift affecting both employers and employees?
 The employee engagement statistics below will give you the state of employee engagement and how companies can adapt to it.

 Note: If you're struggling to keep your employees engaged while they're working remotely, GaggleAMP can help you.
 Using our employee advocacy tool, your employees will reclaim the pleasure of working for your company.
-Get a 14-day free trial now.
+Get a free trial now.

 If you answered yes to the question in the heading, the data might surprise you.